celikkoseoglu/celikk-personal-website-nextjs/_posts/iOSvsAndroid.md

 ---
+title:
-seoTitle: "CK - iOS vs Android"
+  page: "CK - iOS vs Android"
+  post: "iOS vs Android - Why I Choose One Over the Other"
 description: "I've used one generation of devices from each platform in order.
 Let's compare them and decide which one is better for me."
 date: "2020-03-17T00:00:00.000Z"
 cover: